 What’s the weather like in Tenerife in May?

 Tenerife’s the largest of the Canary Islands off the west coast of Africa, and enjoys warm weather all year round as one of the ‘Islands of Eternal Spring’.
-It’s nearly summer in May and you’ll get lots of sunshine and hardly any rain if you go there at this time.
+It’s nearly summer in May and you'll get lots of sunshine and hardly any rain if you book your Tenerife holidays at this time.

 You're going to spend lots of time chilling out in the sun during May, as the average high temperature is 23ºC.
 Pick out your best beach gear for your holiday, but you'll need to bring some warmer things for the evenings as it can get a bit cool.
 The average sea temperature’s 20ºC, while humidity’s low and ranges from the late-50s to early-90s.
 Average rainfall’s just 8mm across two rainy days.